My 8 point design process for brand identity

 As suggested in the first point — know your budget.
 A freelancer will be less costly than a large agency, but an agency do have a whole team of people there if your project is something ‘big’.
 Bridging the gap between these two options, there are collectives such as Nine Dots Creative (I know, cheeky plug), who can provide both the cost efficiency of using a freelancer but also the ‘team of people’ aspect of an agency.

 Once you have an idea of who you need to be approaching, search for local freelancers/companies.
 Why local?
 It’s great to be able to meet up with the person working on your brand.
 Getting along with your designer is really beneficial to your business, great relationships can be forged and they can become a real asset.
-View their online portfolios, see what kind of companies they have worked with in the past, and make a shortlist of those you like the look of.
+View their online portfolios, see what kind of companies they have worked with in the past.
+Make a shortlist of those you like the look of.
 Contact them and arrange meetings if possible.
 Eventually you should get the shortlist down to just one you would like yo go with.
 Provide your brief, get a price, find out their availability.
 Hopefully then you can move onto point 3…

 3: Signing a contract

 Some might call it a contract, others might call it a service level agreement.
-Whatever it’s called, you should expect to sign something at the beginning of the project which outlines what work will be undertaken, a timeline for things to be provided, a cost, and an agreed payment schedule.
+Whatever it’s called, you should expect to sign something at the beginning of the project which outlines what work will be undertaken.
+This should include a timeline for things to be provided, a cost, and an agreed payment schedule.
 At this point I ask the client for 50% payment up front.
 In my contract it is stated that the remaining 50% is payable upon completion of the project and before any final artwork is provided to the client.
 You may find slight variations on this, but this way of working is pretty standard.
 Make sure you read everything thoroughly and any changes you require are made to the agreement before you sign.

 If a designer does not provide a contract, it may well be in your benefit to ask for one.
 They’re not just there to protect the designer, but you too.
 Even if the designer has come with a recommendation, even if the designer is your own brother (in fact, ESPECIALLY if they are friends/family.
 You wouldn’t believe the stories I have heard.)… I’d always recommend having a contract.